What is Scoliosis?

 - The spine has a curve to the right (C shaped), called dextroscoliosis.

-- The spine has two curves (S shaped), called Idiopathic scoliosis.
+- The spine has two curves (S shaped), called thoracolumbar scoliosis.